hyperspy/hyperspy/doc/user_guide/io.rst

     >>> # Loads data read/write:
     >>> hs.load('file.blo', load_to_memory=False, mmap_mode='r+')

-By loading the data read/write, any changes to the orignal data array will be written to disk.
-The data is written when the orignal data array is deleted, or when :py:meth:`Signal.data.flush() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.memmap.flush.html>`_ is called.
+By loading the data read/write, any changes to the original data array will be written to disk.
+The data is written when the original data array is deleted, or when :py:meth:`Signal.data.flush() <http://docs.scipy.org/doc/numpy/reference/generated/numpy.memmap.flush.html>`_ is called.